-At the end of October, many youngsters around the world enjoy Halloween.
+At the end of October, many youngsters around the world celebrate Halloween.
 While the dentist may not appreciate the hand outs of candy and other sweets, the children certainly do.

 Catch ‘em doing something

-One of the most important things to remember is to catch the children doing something, not just simply posing.
-Take as many photos as you can of the same scene or subject.
-This helps ensure that you’ll get some keepsake shots (discard the ones that are not).
+Make sure to catch the children doing something, not just simply posing.
+Take as many photos as you can of the same scene or subject to help ensure you get some keepers.

 Use a baby handler